yossing/temporal_prediction_model/src/README.md

 # Analysing Receptive Fields (RFs)

 ## Visual RFs
-First fit Gabors to the RFs.
+First fit Gabors to the visual RFs (input weights).
 This can be done by running matlab_code/visual_analysis/fitGabors.m

 To perform the analysis and make the plots presented in the paper, use the plotting functions in matlab_code/visual_analysis/